AlbertChen1991/nEM/README.md

 In distant supervision, one attempts to connect labels of a bag (left side in the figure) with relations of the knowledge graphs (right side in the figure).
 The ground-truth labels (center in the figure) however can not be seen.
 The noise occurs due to the gaps between the bags and the knowledge graphs.
 For example, the bag in the above figure will be assigned three labels (r2, r3, r4).
 However, r4 is an obviously wrong label for this bag since all the sentences (s1, s2, s3) don't support r4.
 And r1 is a missing label for this bag because s1 support relation r1.
 These two cases are so-called noisy-label problem.
 The extensively studied noisy-sentence problem is also reflected in the figure.
 For example, s1 and s3 are noisy sentences for bag label r2, since only s2 supports relation r2.

 We proposed a nEM framework to deal with the noisy-label problem.
 We manually labeled a subset of the test set of the Riedel dataset (NYT).
 The following figure shows the evaluation result on this clean test set.
-The baselines are PCNN+MEAN ([Lin et al., 2016])
+The baselines are PCNN+MEAN (Lin et al., 2016), PCNN+MAX (Jiang et al., 2016) and PCNN+ATT (Lin et al., 2016)

 <p align="center">
   <img src="https://github.com/AlbertChen1991/nEM/blob/master/fig/PR_curve.png">